amshoo/Ndlib_Marker_Viz/README.md

 # Ndlib_Marker_Viz
+## Adding a Marker To Ndlib Graph Viz

 Adding marker to Ndlib ComparisonViz and DiffusionViz to distinguish multiple lines and improve visual understanding.

 NDlib is a Python software package that allows to describe, simulate, and study diffusion processes on complex networks.
 The package was design and documentation by GiulioRossetti you can find examples, tutorials and a complete reference here [ndlib](https://github.com/GiulioRossetti/ndlib).

-Network Diffusion Library

-## Adding a Marker To Ndlib Graph Viz

 Matplotlib Marker: a basic matplotlib Marker plot, this shows a few optional features, like defining legend labels, legend size and maker size.
 ```python